How to Become a Nurse-Midwife

 Why Should You Pursue a Career as a Certified Nurse-Midwife?

-During your education, and as a nurse-midwife, you:
+During your education, and as a nurse-midwife, you can:

 - Become active in local and national legislative affairs;